ishikawa/modipyd/docs/en/source/index.rst

 **Things you can do as a public user:**

 * *Download latest release and use it*: `Version 1.0 release candidate <http://metareal.lighthouseapp.com/projects/17658-modipyd/milestones/current>`_ coming soon!
 * `Create a new ticket`_: Tickets are the life blood of a project.
-Report bugs and make feature requests.
-They can be anything from **bug reports** to todo items which can be assigned to folks involved in the project.
+They can be anything from *bug reports* to *todo items*, *feature requests* which can be assigned to folks involved in the project.

 **For developers interested in this project:**